 Remgro’s primary objective is to maximise value creation and sustainable growth and in this regard particular care is taken to ensure that all shareholders, or classes of shareholders, are treated equitably.
 Special care is taken to protect minority shareholders from actions by or in the interest of the principal shareholders that may be to their detriment.
 In this regard Remgro has appointed a LID to act as chairman during meetings in situations when the Chairman has a conflict of interest.

 The Board has not instituted a formal dispute resolution process in relation to shareholders, as it believes that the existing processes within the Remgro Group operate satisfactorily and do not require a more formal and separate mechanism.
 In addition, shareholders may use relevant remedies in terms of the Companies Act.

-An overview of the key areas of focus during the reporting period and planned areas of future focus in relation to stakeholder inclusivity can be viewed in the Abridged Sustainable Development Report.
+An overview of the key areas of focus during the reporting period and planned areas of future focus in relation to stakeholder inclusivity can be viewed in the Abridged Sustainability Report.